-Overall, for all types of cancerous brain tumours in adults, around 4 out of 10 people diagnosed (40%) live for at least a year.
-About 19 out of every 100 people (19%) live for at least 5 years after diagnosis.
-And around 14 out of every 100 people diagnosed (14%) live for at least 10 years.
+Overall in England and Wales, for all types of cancerous brain tumours in adults, 40 out of 100 people diagnosed (40%) survive for one year or more after they are diagnosed.
+Around 20 out of every 100 people (20%) survive for 5 years or more after diagnosis.
+And around 15 out of every 100 people (15%) survive for 10 years or more after they are diagnosed.

 Younger people seem to do better.
-In people aged between 15 and 39, more than half (53%) live for at least 5 years after diagnosis.
+In people aged between 15 and 39, around 60 out of 100 (60%) survive for 5 years or more after diagnosis.

 Women seem to do slightly better than men but we don't know why this is.

 There are UK statistics for some types of brain tumour in children aged 1 to 14.
 Survival rates more than doubled between the 1960's and the early 2000s.
-Overall, 65 out of every 100 children diagnosed with a brain tumour (65%) live for at least 5 years after diagnosis.
+Overall, 65 out of every 100 children diagnosed with a brain tumour (65%) survive for 5 years or more after diagnosis.